Articles

 Summary

-Psycho-Acoustic Temperament Hierarchy (PATH) is a tuning theory and method for pianos and other fixed keyboard instruments with natural variations in inharmonicity.
-It can be used for any keyboard instrument with a fixed pitch, even with no inharmonicity.
-It is easy enough for instrumentalists to implement, test, and therefore maintain, due to its design leveraging scientific reproducibility.
+Psycho-Acoustic Temperament Hierarchy (PATH) is a tuning theory and reference framework for pianos and other fixed keyboard instruments with natural variations in inharmonicity.
+It can also be used for fixed-pitch instruments with little or no inharmonicity.
+It is intended to be reproducible enough that instrumentalists can implement, test, and maintain practical methods derived from it.

 The theory describes an inharmonicity coefficient that stretches octaves across the Pythagorean Comma, and the resulting psychoacoustic properties that vary across arbitrary inharmonicity coefficients in between that wide value and 0.
-The technique is developed as a recursive-descent optimization algorithm that solves for contrapuntal consonance and "shaped" dissonance under the theory, noting that consonance can be held fixed for entire classes of intervals relating to counterpoint intervals.
+The technique is developed as a hybrid graph traversal that groups rational 5th chains and stretched octaves so contrapuntal consonance stays flatter across longer runs, while the remaining irrationality is left where it is less harmful musically.

 No beat counting is used.
-Only consonant-sounding 8ths and 5ths are used, tuning most 8ths, 5ths, and 4ths with deliberate psychoacoustic properties, while letting the logarithmic inharmonicity of the instrument evenly distribute the remaining intervals.
-A self-similar, hierarchical temperament pattern evenly distributes the contrapuntal psychoacoustic consonant properties, rather than focusing on "tempering" the dissonances within a single, small temperament range.
+The current method uses consonant-sounding stretched octaves, rational 5ths, a selected rational 4th, and a selected rational major 3rd.
+Rather than rapidly switching between rational 5ths and irrational octave stretches, PATH stabilizes local note regions before crossing to the next rational bridge.
 Rather than subtracting dissonance evenly, the method adds consonance evenly, and is able to be performed by an ear without special practice outside of normal musical training.
 That is, piano players can be piano tuners, fixing tuning problems iteratively over time, as was done for most of the history of the piano.

 Synopsis